 Within 4 days or so after you plant them, you will start seeing the bud enlarge, then it will have some red, green, yellow and then the whole thing will turn green and the first leaf will open up.
 All this will happen within the first week... unless you have the bags in a basement window where temperature is 55 degrees.
 For these cuttings to grow they need at least 65 degrees.
-The trees will survive but will not do any quick growing during the winter due to the fact that they don't get enough sunlight.
-For normal growth need about 14 hours of sunlight.
+The trees will survive but will not do any quick growing during the winter due to the fact that they don't get enough sunlight or heat.
+For normal growth they need about 14 hours of sunlight.
 Sunlight during the winter is limited to only 9 hours daily then you must supplement the light by adding another 5 hours of light.

 Continue giving the trees full sun.
 The plants can be taken outside when temperatures are above 40 degrees and planted outdoors after all danger of frost is over.
 Protect the trees from deer by using liquid fence or use tree shelters.

 Planting poplars outdoors.
 If you want to start your cuttings outdoors and are brave enough to work when the temperatures are down in late Fall or early Spring, prepare the soil to 6" deep.
 Place the cuttings in the soil and push them down until only the top of the cutting shows.
 Water them well.
 If the soil temperature is over 65 degrees at night, they will start sprouting within a week.
 If it is colder, the cuttings will not start growing until the temperature is 65 or above and the amount of light is adequate.